Call us: 1.877.283.7882 | Monday–Friday: 8:00 AM–4:30 PM ET

 Includes: Growth Hormone, Serum.

 Patient Instructions: Patient must fast overnight before test and rest for at least 30 minutes prior to test (No strenuous exercise for 30 minutes before the test).
+This test may exhibit interference when sample is collected from a person who is consuming a supplement with a high dose of biotin (also termed as vitamin B7 or B8, vitamin H or coenzyme R).
+It is recommended to stop biotin consumption at least 72 hours prior to the collection of specimen.

 Estimated turnaround for results is 5 business days.
 If confirmation testing is required, the estimated time may be extended.